No trip to Queenstown is complete without a short drive to Arrowtown, a historic gold mining town. At just a 20-minute

 Two words that describe Arrowtown perfectly are charming and delightful.
 This tiny, quaint town has kept its rich heritage, with boutique shops and cafes around every turn.

 Allow at least a couple of hours to visit, but half a day will be more appropriate.
-You’d be surprised how much there is to do in such a little town.
-Follow this guide and choose a few things that tickle your fancy while you’re visiting, or do them all if you’ve got the whole day!
+You’d be surprised how much there is to do in Arrowtown despite it being such a little town.
+Follow this guide and choose a few attractions that tickle your fancy while you’re visiting, or do them all if you’ve got the whole day!

 1. Stroll through Arrowtown Village & Visit the Arrowtown Shops